wp-plugins/appreplica/readme.txt

 All apps are updated in realtime.
 You never have to manually sync or do anything special for your latest social media postings and updates to be reflected in your pages.
 Just add content to your social media sites and magically see the changes reflected on your pages.

-= Are the limits on visitors, bandwidth, etc.? =
+= Are there limits on visitors, bandwidth, etc.? =

 Nope!
 We offer truly unlimited usage!
 Whether you get one visitor or millions of visitors, our service will display your content from our worldwide network of servers powered by Amazon Web Services with virtually no performance impact on your own hosting service.